ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 * Resize the trigger to match the coin's size
     * Select the `Trigger` in the hierarchy and press `R` to change to scale mode.
 Drag the handles to adjust the scale
     * Press V to toggle gizmo visibility, including the `Trigger` hitbox
-* Parent the Manticoin underneath the Sphere Trigger
+* Parent the Manticoin under the Sphere Trigger
+    * Press W to change to Translation mode.
+Drag the upward handle to move the trigger (along with its children) higher together.

 ### Handling Triggers